tushar-gupta-1995/general-notes/Linear Algrbra/Vector-Transformations.md

 SINCE THE FIRST MATRIX IS THE BASIS AND SECOND IS THE VECTOR BEING TRANSFORMED, B BEING TRANSFORMED IN A'S BASIS IS DIFFERENT THEN A BEING TRANSFORMED IN B'S BASIS.

 # Determinants
+Now that we know matrix multiplication is the change of a vector in a given basis and a given basis is just a new axis which can be tilted, a question arises?
+How much does a given basis vector transform a vector?..Since the plane is evenly spaced, the magnitude of the transformation can be determined, and that's exactly what a `Determinant` is.
+Imagine a 2d matrix, we know each column represents a basis vector, but our matrix has a problem... lets say our 2d matrix has 2 columns, we will call them a and b. now we discover b = 3a...this means a and b are not linearly independent, they lie on the same line...what will happen if we transform a vector in this new matrix?